AntoninRousset/escaperoom/README.md

 0. cd escaperoom
 1. pip install --user -r [requirements.txt](/requirements.txt)
 2. rc-service postgresql start
-3. ./manage.py buildfrontend
+3. ./manage.py buildfrontend --log
 4. ./manage.py runserver

-For developpement you can use `python3 manage.py watchfrontend escaperoom` to continuously build the frontend for the `escaperoom` app.
+For developpement you can use `./anage.py watchfrontend --log escaperoom` to continuously build the frontend for the `escaperoom` app.